borgbase/vorta.borgbase.com/contributing/packaging.md

 ## macOS Application Bundle

-To build a macOS app package, run the Github Actions workflow "Build macOS release".
+To build a macOS app package, run the [Github Actions workflow "Build macOS release"](https://github.com/borgbase/vorta/actions).
 You can choose a repo branch and Borg version to use.
 The workflow will do the following:

 1. Build an application bundle using PyInstaller
 2. Integrate Sparkle (for updates) and Borg (as fallback if Borg isn't installed)
 3. Provide the resulting app bundle as zipped artifact for downloading

-After downloading the app bundle, unzip it and open it via right-click > open to get around Gatekeeper.
+After downloading the app bundle, unzip it and open it with *right-click > open* to get around Gatekeeper.

 Once you are happy with the app, sign and package it as DMG locally using `make dist/Vorta.dmg`.
 For this step, XCode and `create-dmg` should be installed and those environment variables defined: